 The term “maritime data” encompasses any real-time, near real-time or aggregated data from the maritime domain that IALA-NET participants may choose to share.

-The term “IALA-NET participant” means a National Competent Authorities recognized by IALA as eligible to participate in IALA-NET.
+The term “IALA-NET participant” means a National Competent Authority recognized by IALA as eligible to participate in IALA-NET.

+IALA-NET participants may assign the operation of their part of IALA-NET framework to a third party (i.e. to other governmental organizations or a contractor) provided that the conditions of use stated in this Letter are fulfilled.

 The term “IALA-NET host” means an IALA-NET participant which hosts central parts of the IALA-NET framework (servers, archives etc).